tozd/docker-meteor/README.md

 an Ubuntu package), add a `docker-source.sh` file to the root of your Meteor application and it will be run before the build.

-All images are rebuild daily to get any latest (security) updates from the underlying distribution.
-If you do the same in your image (which extends any of these images), you will get those updates as well.

 ## Testing image

 For testing Meteor applications, use [`tozd/meteor-testing`](https://gitlab.com/tozd/docker/meteor-testing) Docker image instead.